Madhurihawaldar55/Online_Retail_Analysis/README.md

 •	Expansion is top of mind for these leaders and they’re keen to understand where the most lucrative opportunities are in their business.
 •	Some resources to help guide you in communicating data effectively are provided in the resources section below.

-- ##### TASK:
-- Develop a script and record a video presenting your findings to the CEO and CMO based on the four questions they asked and the visuals you created in the previous tasks.
-You can use your work or the model answer from the previous task to develop your presentation.
-When writing your script, you should speak about your entire process, including the initial data load and clean-up steps so that your leaders know you’ve done your due diligence in providing error-free analysis.
-Data analysis provides heaps of information but remember to focus on the information that is most important to your leaders.
-Your video should be approximately 5 minutes in length.
-You can record your video in the browser or upload a video from your device below.

-- ##### VIDEO:Presentation: Uploading video1879702371.mp4…